-Smallholders are defined in Indonesia by the terms petani or pekebun (UU 29/2014).
-Petani refers to farmers engaged in irrigated rice farming whereas pekebun refers to farmers producing annual or seasonal crops, including tree crops, at an undefined small scale.
+Small-scale farmers are defined in Indonesia by the terms petani or pekebun (UU 29/2014).
+Petani refers to farmers engaged in irrigated rice farming whereas pekebun refers to farmers producing annual or seasonal crops, including tree crops, on an undefined small scale.

-Legally, smallholders are defined according to the total area, type of crop, technology, number of laborers, capital or manufacturing capacity.
-Ministerial Decree 98/Permentan/0T.140/9/2013 (often referred as Ministerial Decree 98/2013) only regulates the different permits that are required for different types of operations and differentiates between individuals and corporations.
+Legally, the scale of small-scale farming depends on the total area, type of crop, technology, number of laborers, capital or manufacturing capacity.
+Ministerial Decree 98/Permentan/OT.140/9/2013 (often referred as Ministerial Decree 98/2013) only regulates the different permits that are required for different types of operations and differentiates between individuals and corporations.
 The decree refers to the Basic Agrarian Law, which limits the amount of land an individual can own to 25 hectares.
-This amount, consequently, is also the upper limit of what constitutes a smallholder.
-Other regulations, such as Law 19/2013 on the Protection and Empowerment of Farmers, sets the limit for smallholder plots at 2 hectares.
-In this study, we define smallholders as farmers who own lands less than 25 hectares, as significant numbers of our respondents have more than two hectares of land.

-There are two general types of small-scale farmers:
+This amount, consequently, is also the upper limit of what constitutes a small-scale farmer.
+Other regulations, such as Law 19/2013 on the Protection and Empowerment of Farmers, sets the limit for the small-scale farmer plots at 2 hectares.
+In this study, we refer to small-scale farmers as those who own lands less than 25 hectares, as significant numbers of our respondents have more than two hectares of land.
+There are generally two types of small-scale farmers: